Accessing CERN EOS from Liverpool HEP

 Accessing via EOS Client

-Centos7 interactive nodes (and maybe desktops) should have the EOS areas for experiments mounted already under
+HEP Centos7 systems should have the EOS areas for experiments available under

 .
 To access this you just need your valid CERN kerberos token.

-The EOS user areas are also available under
+The EOS user and project areas are also available under /eos/user/INITIAL/CERNUSERNAME eg /eos/user/j/jbloggs

-Specific experiment EOS services can be mounted directly on a local directory.
-This seems to work better with VOMS proxies, but kerberos tokens are still recommended for full access.
+Specific experiment EOS services (including any EOS services other than CERN) can be mounted directly on a local directory.
+Kerberos tokens are recommended for full access.

 Configure the service details with eg